Hello again 🙂

 I haven’t yet read all of her other graphic novel, The Inflatable Woman, as I was reading from the copy in the reading room at the House of Illustration during the Comix Creatrix: 100 Women Making Comics exhibition back in 2016 (which was amazing), but the small taste I got was wonderful, so I’ll have to look out for a copy to read properly.

-These other two events link so strongly to many of the themes explored in the above, I feel it just makes sense to include them here.
+Aside from the LDC Manchester event, these other two events link so strongly to many of the themes explored in the above, I feel it just makes sense to include them here.

 There’s No Bus Map For Dementia